-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Athenian Academy of Pasco County, Inc. ("School"), a charter school and component unit of the District School Board of Pasco County, Florida, as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Athenian Academy of Technology and the Arts, Inc. ("School"), a charter school and component unit of the District School Board of Pasco County, Florida, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.